Erdogan's new central bank chief gives hope for Turkey's economic recovery - ExBulletin

 Erdogan’s new central bank chief gives hope for Turkey’s economic recovery

-ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan on Friday named a former U.S.-based bank executive to head the central bank, sending the strongest signal yet that the newly re-elected leader could drop his unusual economic policies that many blame for aggravating a cost of living crisis.
+ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan on Friday named a former U.S.-based bank executive to head the central bank, sending the strongest signal yet that the newly re-elected leader could pivot from its unusual economic policies which many blame for aggravating a cost of living crisis.

 Hafize Gaye Erkan, 41, was educated at Princeton and will become the first woman to head Turkey’s central bank.
-She briefly served in 2021 as co-chief executive of First Republic Bank, which last month became the second-largest US bank to fail as its wealthy customers withdrew their money amid wider unrest in the sector.
+She briefly served in 2021 as co-chief executive of First Republic Bank, which last month became the second largest US bank to fail as its wealthy clients withdrew their cash during the wider industry turmoil.

 His appointment follows the appointment last week of Mehmet Simsek, an internationally renowned former banker, as Treasury and Finance Minister.
 He was a former deputy finance minister under Erdogan and returned after a five-year hiatus from politics.

-The choices for two key financial roles have raised hopes that Erdogan, re-elected last month for a third term, will walk away from his insistence that lower interest rates will fight the staggering inflation of the Turkey.
-The rate peaked at 85% in October, and people are struggling to afford food, shelter and other necessities.
+Choices for two key financial roles raised hopes that Erdogan, re-elected last month for a third term, will back away from his insistence that lower interest rates will fight Turkey’s staggering inflation.
+The rate peaked at 85% in October, and people are struggling to afford food, housing and other necessities.

 Critics attribute the cost of living crisis to Erdogan’s unorthodox approach, which goes against conventional economic thinking that raising rates will fight inflation.
-Central banks from the US Federal Reserve, European Central Bank and others around the world are raising borrowing costs to bring down spikes in consumer prices.
+The central banks of the United States Federal Reserve, the European Central Bank and others around the world are hiking borrowing costs to bring down spikes in consumer prices.

 Erkan’s appointment is an important step towards more credible economic policies and encourages President Erdogan to loosen his grip on the central bank,” said Liam Peach, senior emerging markets economist at Capital Economics.